getsentry/eng-pipes/src/jobs/README.md

 To add a new cron job:

-* Create a unique file in this subdirectory
+* Create a new folder in this subdirectory
+* In this folder, create a file
 * In this file, export a function:

 ```ts